vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 6. **Verify Latest Teleport Location Is Confirmed:** Using function [`ensure_latest_teleport_location_is_confirmed`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/verifier/teleport.rs#L154) we check that latest destination block number is not greater than latest confirmed block number.

 ## Inspector

+After we check whether execution locations indeed belong to the given chains, we can perform travel calls on them.
+How is it done?

 Both Time Travel and Teleport are made possible by the `Inspector` struct, a custom implementation of the `Inspector` trait from REVM.
 Its purpose is to intercept, monitor, and modify EVM calls, particularly handling "travel calls" that alter the execution context by switching the blockchain network or block number.